|

 process.
 A multitude of legal uncertainties stemming from decades of

+past land use decisions has created fertile ground for protracted litigation.
 In the wake of a Natural Community Conservation Plan (NCCP) that failed

 to permanently protect the pocket mice – found only on the Headlands